meltano/hub/analyzers.md

 description: Learn how to analyze your data using Meltano
 ---

-Meltano utilities plugins allow virtually any open source data tool to be integrated with your data project.
+Meltano analyzers are utility plugins that enable you to analyze your data and build reports.

 {% assign plugins = site.data.meltano.sorted_utilities %}